 Working with local communities to protect natural areas on the peninsula while balancing human needs and economic health in the region.

-The Conservancy owns 4,157 acres at five preserves on the peninsula, including:
+The Conservancy owns 4,161 acres at four preserves on the peninsula, including:

 |Mink River||Liberty Grove Township, Door County||1,837 acres|